Jmtechh/How-to-map-a-network-drive/README.md

 <img src="https://i.imgur.com/4U1VGiF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+After configuring the HR drive settings I then shared the drive and enable it to read/write so that the users who are apart of the Personal security group can add and edit the Personal drive on their personal account.

 <img src="https://i.imgur.com/nGfm9rK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 I then logged into Lucy's account but on a different VM.

 <img src="https://i.imgur.com/wvLgGVX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <img src="https://i.imgur.com/XgB4MzR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>